joherold/dsmlai_templates/README.md

 * CNNs, e.g., for computer vision tasks
 * RNNs or transformers, e.g., for NLP tasks
 * Autoencoders, e.g., for representation learning
-* GANs, e.g., for generative learning
+* GANs or diffusion models, e.g., for generative learning
 * Reinforcement learning
+* Non-euclidean domains, e.g., graphs
 * Combining mechanistic and data-driven models such as in PINNs
 * Everything else ...